PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 Your GameSparks game is now configured to use your newly-created Facebook application: you’re setup to authenticate your players via Facebook, and the GameSparks platform can access their profile to drive its social features.

-## Authenticating a player using their Facebook account
+## Authenticating a Player Using their Facebook Account

 Authentication via Facebook is done using the [FacebookConnectRequest](/API Documentation/Request API/Authentication/FacebookConnectRequest.md).
 To do this, you need to obtain an Access Token for your player.
 Facebook's authentication flows are based on the [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2) protocol.
 Facebook recommend you read their[ Facebook Login guides](https://developers.facebook.com/docs/facebook-login/) for examples of how to use the Login Dialogs on any device or environment.